-Samsung Galaxy Nexus pops up in Sprint ad as the carrier's "first 4G LTE phone"Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Nexus pops up in Sprint ad as the carrier's "first 4G LTE phone"Alex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 What you see up above is an ad claiming that the LTE Samsung Galaxy Nexus, which is currently only available on Verizon here in the U.S., is also headed for Sprint.
 The ad is currently appearing over on CNET, but considering that, you know, Sprint hasn't actually announced that it plans to offer the Galaxy Nexus, this ad has likely gone up a tad prematurely.
 Clicking on those yellow buttons in the ad will make some of the device's specs appear, which include 4.65-inch HD Super AMOLED display and Android 4.0 Ice Cream Sandwich.
 Interestingly, the ad claims that this Sprint Galaxy Nexus includes a 1.5GHz dual-core processor, which is a full 300MHz higher than the 1.2GHz processor found in the GSM and Verizon versions of the device.